ajread4/thm_writeups_publish/overpass_writeup_publish.md

 Nmap done: 1 IP address (1 host up) scanned in 18.61 seconds
 ```

-Just to cover all my bases, I also ran a full port scan on the box to see if there were any random open ports:
+Just to cover all my bases, I also ran a full port scan on the box to see if there were any random open ports using ```nmap -p- [Remote IP]```.
 ```
 PORT   STATE SERVICE
 22/tcp open  ssh